 - With the rugged design and the extra rubber coating, it can be a bit heavy to carry.

-For the price it is offered at, I think it is a very good bargain.
-It is primarily focused towards hunting, scouting, camping and other activities associated with the wilderness.
+For the price it is offered at, I think the Bestguarder WG50 is a very good bargain.
+It is ideal for hunting, scouting, camping, ghost hunting, and other activities associated with the wilderness.
 This video camera has been made keeping in mind the requirements of using a camera in such conditions.
-Hence I consider the Bestguarder WG50 as one of the best video cameras for hunting.
+H.